city high line

-Given the space behind City's defensive line at all times, how can they minimize the danger posed by the balls played behind them?
+Given the space behind City's defensive line at all times, how can they minimize the danger posed by balls being played behind them?
 It's all about positioning.
-First of all, the team needs to be compact from the back to the front, which means it is easier to protect the ball, especially the City is playing at a slightly slower pace this season because the distances between the players are less and therefore the crossings between them are less risky – the game effectively trying to turn it into something close to a rondo, pre-match exercises where players in a circle try to keep the ball away from the other two players in the middle.
+First of all, the team needs to be compact from back to front, which means it's easier to keep the ball, especially City playing at a slightly slower pace this season because the distances between the players are less and therefore the transitions between them are less risky – the game effectively trying to turn it into something close to a rondo, pre-match exercises in which players in a circle try to keep the ball away from the other two players in the middle.

-A compact shape also means that when possession is lost, there are usually two or maybe more players in a position to close the opponent who has the new ball.
-But the point where City really thrives this season is to make sure that, whenever possible, there is always one more defender from the opponent's strikers ready to take the lead - in practice usually two v one or three v two.
-City almost always has five men behind the ball, something that sets them apart from the German school's more gung-ho pressing style, leaving them with three or two players in the next group on the field, or they're positioned to jump.
+A compact shape also means that when possession is lost, there are usually two or perhaps more players in a position to shut down the opponent with the new ball.
+But where City has really improved this season is to ensure, whenever possible, that there is always one more defender up front than the opponent's forwards ready to strike – in practice it's usually two v one or three v two.
+City almost always have five men behind the ball, something that sets them apart from the more gung-ho pressing style of the German school so that they are positioned to jump, or leave them with three or two players in the next group on the field.

-century but the modern popularization of the role can possibly be attributed to Guardiola (even though Luciano Spalletti's use of Francesco Totti in Rome and Alex Ferguson's use of Cristiano Ronaldo was before Lionel Messi deployed).
-It's noteworthy how in just over a decade the position that once looked so radical has normalized to the point where there are now a lot of false nine variants.
-What is striking now in Barcelona, 2014 shows how many natural scorers they had with the front three of Samuel Eto'o, Thierry Henry and Lionel Messi in the retreating central role.
-This City plays effectively without a striker, with the exception of Riyad Mahrez, City's top scorer, who is on the right.
-Phil Foden will be dragged from the left, but will the fake nine be Bernardo Silva or Kevin De Bruyne, fellow deep and City's leading striker Ilkay Gundogan is leaving the midfield.
-N'Golo Kanté successfully subdued De Bruyne in that Cup semi-final; Trying to save the Belgian could be key to Guardiola's order.
+century but can probably be attributed to the modern popularization of the role to Guardiola (even though Luciano Spalletti's use of Francesco Totti in Rome and Alex Ferguson's use of Cristiano Ronaldo before he deployed Lionel Messi).
+It is remarkable how, in a little over a decade, the once-so-radical position has now normalized to the point where there are so many variants of the false nines.
+What is striking now in Barcelona 2014 is how many natural goalscorers they have with the front three of Samuel Eto'o, Thierry Henry and Lionel Messi in the central role receding.
+This City plays effectively without a striker, except for Riyad Mahrez, City's most in-form striker, on the right.
+Phil Foden will be dragged from the left, but whether it's Bernardo Silva or Kevin De Bruyne with the fake nines, the other deep and City's leading striker Ilkay Gundogan is leaving midfield.
+N'Golo Kanté successfully suppressed De Bruyne in that Cup semi-final; Trying to save the Belgian could be key to Guardiola's order.

-Chelsea's back trio's advantage over a forward line as City's is that it offers more natural flexibility than a back four.
-Assuming Mason Mount was used as one of the two creative midfielders with Mateo Kovacic or Jorginho with Kanté in front of the back trio, there is a basic trapezoid base that can be adjusted to accommodate everything City does.
-The problem appears to be on the left of Chelsea, where Riyad Mahrez instantly put pressure on Ben Chilwell, assuming the high starting position was preferred over Marcos Alonso.
-This will at least raise suspicion in Chilwell's mind, and could make him less effective at participating in the attack than in recent weeks, which could lessen the threat Chelsea can offer.
+Chelsea's back trio advantage against a line forward as well as City's is that it offers more natural flexibility than a back four.
+Assuming Mason Mount is used as one of two creative midfielders with Kanté in front of the back trio, with Mateo Kovacic or Jorginho, there's a basic trapezoidal sole that can be adjusted to accommodate whatever City does.
+The problem appears to be to the left of Chelsea, where Riyad Mahrez instantly put pressure on Ben Chilwell, assuming his high starting position was favored over Marcos Alonso.
+This will at least cast doubt in Chilwell's mind and make him less effective at taking on the offensive than he has been in recent weeks, which could reduce the threat Chelsea could present.

-In Chelsea's last three matches, Reece James was used to the right of the back three with César.
-Azpilicueta is on the right wing.
-Apparently this was meant to match James with Jamie Vardy's pace in two matches against Leicester, and it was surprising that Thomas Tuchel held it against Aston Villa on Sunday.
-Andreas Christensen is likely to arrive as a right-wing center back, but Azpilicueta is much more likely to return to midfield where James was wing-back.
-While Azpilicueta does not present anything like James' attack threat, City's distracting Chelsea from the center is not by pace – and James will be vital in offering forward breadth, especially if on the opposite flank Chilwell is occupied by trying to negate it.
+In Chelsea's last three games, Reece James was used with César on the right side of the back trio.
+Azpilicueta is on the right flank.
+Apparently this was meant to pair James with Jamie Vardy's pace in two games against Leicester, and it was surprising that Thomas Tuchel held up against Aston Villa on Sunday.
+Andreas Christensen is likely to come as a right wing centre-back, but Azpilicueta is much more likely to return to midfield where James is on the wing-back.
+While Azpilicueta doesn't present anything like James' offensive threat, City's distraction from Chelsea off center isn't with pace – and James will be vital in offering forward width, especially if on the opposite wing Chilwell is occupied by trying to negate Mahrez.